 What does the test result mean?

-If the trough and/or peak concentration is above the maximum level, then the person is at an increased risk of toxicity and the healthcare provider may either alter the dose or alter the dosing schedule.
+- If the trough and/or peak level is above the maximum level, then you are at an increased risk of toxicity and your healthcare provider may either alter the dose or alter the dosing schedule.

-For an extended-dose regimen, the results can help the healthcare provider decide when to give the next dose.
-In general, if the blood level is at the low end of the range, the health practitioner may decide to dose every 24 hours.
-If the level is at the higher end (indicating that the drug is being cleared more slowly), the health practitioner may wait 48 hours before giving the next dose.
+For an extended-dose regimen, the results can help your healthcare provider decide when to give the next dose.
+In general, if the blood level is at the low end of the range, the healthcare practitioner may decide to dose every 24 hours.
+If the level is at the higher end (indicating that the drug is being cleared more slowly), the healthcare practitioner may wait 48 hours before giving the next dose.

-If an individual's infection is not responding to the treatment, then the healthcare provider may either continue the drug for a longer period of time or consider other treatment options.
+If your infection is not responding to the treatment, then your healthcare provider may either continue the drug for a longer period of time or consider other treatment options.

 Is there anything else I should know?